 E-QUALITY: ECCO Quality of Care Project

-The E-QUALITY project is a new initiative of the European Crohn’s and Colitis Organisation to ultimately improve the quality of care of patients living with Inflammatory Bowel Diseases (IBD).
+The E-QUALITY project is an ongoing initiative of the European Crohn’s and Colitis Organisation to ultimately improve the quality of care of patients living with Inflammatory Bowel Diseases (IBD).
 With this project, ECCO goes back to its historic mission: To improve the care of all patients with IBD in all its aspects through international guidelines for practice, education, research and collaboration in the area of IBD.

 Bristol Myers Squibb (BMS) and Pfizer have provided unrestricted grants towards this independent Programme.